-Our firm is proud to help people just like you throughout the state of North Carolina.
-We can assist you with any and all matters pertaining to wills and estate administration.
-This way, you can have the peace of mind that comes with knowing you and your family are taken care of.
+Our firm is proud to help people just like you throughout North Carolina.
+We can assist you with all matters pertaining to wills and estate administration.
+This way, you can have peace of mind, knowing you and your family are taken care of.

 Farmer & Morris Law, PLLC understands the inheritance laws of North Carolina and would like to help you navigate them.
-Call us today at (828) 286-3866 or contact estate lawyer for all of your estate administration needs.
+Call us today for all of your estate administration needs.
 We can take your call twenty-four hours a day, seven days a week.